aurelth/Books/README.md

 # Books
-This project is made with ASP.NET CORE 3.1, C# Razor Pages, Entity Framework Core and MS Server.
+This project is a simple books list made with ASP.NET CORE 3.1, C# Razor Pages, Entity Framework Core and MS Server.